owjhart/MWPhotoBrowser/README.md

 // Set options
-browser.displayActionButton = YES; // Show action button to allow sharing, copying, etc (defaults to YES) browser.displayNavArrows = NO; // Whether to display left and right nav arrows on toolbar (defaults to NO) browser.displaySelectionButtons = NO; // Whether selection buttons are shown on each image (defaults to NO) browser.zoomPhotosToFill = YES; // Images that almost fill the screen will be initially zoomed to fill (defaults to YES) browser.alwaysShowControls = NO; // Allows to control whether the bars and controls are always visible or whether they fade away to show the photo full (defaults to NO) browser.enableGrid = YES; // Whether to allow the viewing of all the photo thumbnails on a grid (defaults to YES) browser.startOnGrid = NO; // Whether to start on the grid of thumbnails instead of the first photo (defaults to NO) browser.autoPlayOnAppear = NO; // Auto-play first video browser.showLivePhotoIcon = YES; // Display a small icon indicating it is a Live Photo browser.previewLivePhotos = YES; // When a Live Photo is displayed, start a preview animation right after loading it
+browser.displayActionButton = YES; // Show action button to allow sharing, copying, etc (defaults to YES) browser.displayNavArrows = NO; // Whether to display left and right nav arrows on toolbar (defaults to NO) browser.zoomPhotosToFill = YES; // Images that almost fill the screen will be initially zoomed to fill (defaults to YES) browser.alwaysShowControls = NO; // Allows to control whether the bars and controls are always visible or whether they fade away to show the photo full (defaults to NO) browser.autoPlayOnAppear = NO; // Auto-play first video browser.showLivePhotoIcon = YES; // Display a small icon indicating it is a Live Photo browser.previewLivePhotos = YES; // When a Live Photo is displayed, start a preview animation right after loading it

-// Customise selection images to change colours if required browser.customImageSelectedIconName = @"ImageSelected.png";
-browser.customImageSelectedSmallIconName = @"ImageSelectedSmall.png";

 // Optionally set the current visible photo before displaying [browser setCurrentPhotoIndex:1];